steltenpower/PowerGists/README.md

 - No logins, cookies, or custom apps needed
 - Open specifications and open vocabularies to validate against.
 - Next to legally open, also easy to process
 - Beware: Not all advertised as open data really is.
 Example: House of Representatives of The Netherlands 'open data'.
+Scraping :-(

 [FAIR (data) principles](https://www.go-fair.org/fair-principles/):
 ======================